HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 Ah third parties, the solution to so many problems on the web… and cause of so many others!
 Fundamentally, the web has always been about interconnectivity and sharing.
 Using third-party content on a website is a natural extension of that and was first set into motion with the introduction of the <a hreflang="en" href="https://www.w3.org/MarkUp/html-spec/html-spec_5.html#SEC5.10">`<img>` element in HTML 2.0</a>; we have been able to hyperlink external content straight into our documents ever since.
 This has only grown with the introduction of [CSS](./css), and [JavaScript](./javascript) allowing part (or all!) of the page to be changed completely just by including a seemingly simple `<link>` or `<script>` element.

-Third parties provide a never-ending collection of images, videos, fonts, tools, libraries, widgets, trackers, ads, and anything else you can imagine to embed into our web pages.
+Third parties provide a never-ending collection of images, videos, fonts, tools, libraries, widgets, trackers, ads, and anything else you can imagine embedding into our web pages.
 This enables even the most non-technical to be able to create and publish content to the web.
 Without third parties, the web would likely be a very boring, text-based, academic medium instead of the rich, immersive, complex platform that is so integral to the lives of many of us today.

 However, there is a dark side to using third-party content on the web.
 An innocuous inclusion of an image or a helpful library opens the floodgates to all sorts of [performance](./performance), [privacy](./performance), and [security](./security) implications that many developers do not consider fully.
 Speak to any professionals in those industries and they will lament the use of third-party content making their lives more difficult.
 Scrutiny is surely only going to grow with performance getting extra attention through the <a hreflang="en" href="https://web.dev/vitals/">Core Web Vitals initiative from Google</a>, increased focus on privacy from governments and individuals, and the ever-increasing threat of exploitable vulnerabilities and malicious threats inherent to the web.